Stable approximation schemes for optimal filters

 Let us note that stability is actually a property of the map $\Phi_{t|0}$, i.e., a property of the combination of the kernels $\kappa_t$ with the potential functions $g_t$ and the observations $y_1, \ldots, y_t$.
-It would be therefore more accurate to refer to the stability of the filtering operator $\Phi_{t|0}$ rather than the stability of the filter itself.
+Therefore, it would be more accurate to refer to the stability of the filtering operator $\Phi_{t|0}$ rather than the stability of the filter itself.

-Stability is important both theoretically (as a fundamental property of the system dynamics) and for practical reasons: stable filters can, in principle, be approximated numerically with error rates that hold uniformly over time for a fixed computational effort \cite{DelMoral01c,Heine08}, while unstable filters demand that the computational complexity of the numerical approximation be increased over time in order to prevent the approximation error from growing.
-The reason is that stable filters {\em forget} their initial conditions and their numerical implementations inherit this property and also progressively forget past errors, preventing their accumulation.
+Stability is important both as a fundamental property of the system dynamics and for practical reasons: stable filters can, in principle, be approximated numerically with error rates that hold uniformly over time for a fixed computational effort \cite{DelMoral01c,Heine08}, while unstable filters demand that the computational complexity of the numerical approximation be increased over time in order to prevent the approximation error from growing.
+Heuristically, stable filters {\em forget} their initial conditions and their numerical implementations inherit this property and also progressively forget past errors, preventing their accumulation.